 I wasn't sure if I heard him right—I've had numerous dentists throughout my life and not a single one of them ever asked me that.

-He stopped thrusting the LED cleaning thingy into my mouth that looked suspiciously like a dildo.
+He dramatically stopped thrusting the cucumber-shaped LED cleaning thingy into my mouth.

 "It's also known as ankyloglossia," he said, "it's associated with—"